3/22/08 Escorts Speak Out in Outrage About ABC Prostitution Program

 jadedjinx

-hookers on the street, but she looked like she’d eaten bad food as she tried to
+the hookers on the street, but she looked like she’d eaten bad food as she

-understand the feelings of independence expressed by the educated woman who had
+tried to understand the feelings of independence expressed by the educated

-7 rich clients.
+woman who had 7 rich clients.
 I totally agree with that woman.
-Money creates the boundaries
+Money creates

-for a clean, therapeutic relationship.
+the boundaries for a clean, therapeutic relationship.
 Yes.
 Just like a therapist.
-You pay them

-to be in an intimate relationship with you.
-And then you both walk away.
-No
+You pay them to be in an intimate relationship with you.
+And then you both

-fuss, no muss.
+walk away.
+No fuss, no muss.
 And no heartbreak.
-I could see Diane’s Junior Miss mind
+I could see Diane’s Junior

-struggling to understand the Amazon freedom that woman expressed so clearly.
+Miss mind struggling to understand the Amazon freedom that woman expressed

-Diane asked her, “Which is WORSE – what you’re doing, or marrying someone for
+so clearly.
+Diane asked her, “Which is WORSE – what you’re doing, or marrying

 Posted by: